KohaILS/koha-manual-zh-cn/source/administration.rst

    'XXX'.
 Fill 'Field' with 999, 'Subfield' with 9 and 'Value' with XXX.

 -  If you want to add another condition, click on 'Add' button and repeat step 1.
-You can choose between 'and' or 'or' boolean operators to link your conditions.
+You can choose between 'and' or 'or' Boolean operators to link your conditions.

 -  Click on 'Save'